-VA'ALEH VEYAVO IN BENTCHING
+YA'ALEH VEYAVO IN BENTCHING

-If one forgets Ya'aleh Veyavo in bentching, but remembers before saying Hashem's name at Bonei Yerushalayim, he goes back.
-If one remembered after that, but before beginning the next Brocho, he recites the extra Brocho as printed in the Bentcher.
-If one already began even the first word (Boruch) of the next Brocho, one must begin bentching again.
+If one forgets Retzei (on the first night and day), and/or Ya'aleh Veyavo: If he remembers before saying Hashem's name at the end of Bonei Yerushalayim, he goes back.
+If he remembered after that, but before beginning the next Brocho, he recites the relevant Brocho printed in the Bentcher.
+[There are three separate Brochos - one if only Retzei was forgotten, another if only Ya'aleh Veyavo was forgotten, and a third when both were forgotten.]
+If one already began the first word of the next Brocho, one must begin bentching again.